How Long Do You Have to Pay off a Reverse Mortgage after Death?

 Typically those two methods are the most common but they are not the only methods.
 The lender does not care where the money comes from just so long as they get it.
 You can win the lottery and pay them off.
 How you do it is up to you.

 Now, if per chance, and sticking to the two most common methods of repayment, next of kin run into obstacles in selling the house or getting a new loan, the lender extends the period to one year.
 All the lender requires is for those parties to show good faith though documentation, such as providing the listing of the property as “for sale” or specific paperwork that would indicate a new loan is in the works.
 Sometimes the lender might extend the period three months at a time, but you’re allowed six months total extension.
+Now that you understand more about paying off a reverse mortgage after death, make sure you understand exactly how a reverse mortgage works before deciding if it’s right for you.

 After obtaining an extension to one year, if the loan is still not paid off at that end of that time, then the lender can and probably will proceed with a default.
 A Notice of Default is the first step of a protracted foreclosure process by which a lender obtains the rights to sell the property in question at public auction to recover its investment.
 Usually it never reaches that point because but it most definitely can happen if the debt is not paid off within one year after the borrower passes.